WangFeng18/UnsupervisedLearningCodes/README.md

 |100(No BN2 and BN3)|2.7（collapse）|
 |001(No BN1 and BN2)|53.72|
 |000(No BN)|1.56(collapse)|

+I guess that BN3 is important, and I guess there only require one BN between BN1 and BN2.
+From the above results, we can see a sutble changes without BN1:
+BN1+BN2+BN3 = 62.74, while BN2+BN3 = 58.18.
+Why it decreases?
+Because the BN3 has the affine parameter while BN1 is cancled, so we can not update the parameter of BN3 accurately.
+The affine parameters of BN3 is always the initialization parameters, which degenerate the performance a little.

+So I have conducted another set of experiments, where the affine parameters are disabled, in this way, the BN3 can work accurately.

 Comparison of with or without MLPBN, using the above **Default Setting**, we visulaize the t-SNE, with MLPBN (left), without MLPBN(right).